-Erika: It’s going to be kind of like a whole dinner party with like different themes from like different countries like in Argentine cookout, doing like, you know, things like that.
-So focusing on different countries, creating like the main dish, creating a playlist for it.
+Erika: It’s going to be kind of a whole dinner party with different themes from different countries, like an Argentina cookout, doing things like that.
+So focusing on different countries, creating the main dish, creating a playlist for it.
 Kind of creating the whole experience for having dinner parties around us, you know, a certain kind of cuisine or country or theme.

 Host: Along with being a traveler, do you consider yourself a good cook?

 Erika: Yes, I do now.
 You know, it’s so funny I actually hated cooking.
 I never cooked.
-My boyfriend was always the one that coked or I would order take out before I got sick.
-Once I got sick and realized like I had to do this to survive, I had to cook.
-I really started like learning how to cook and like, you know, once you started noticing that your food can be like medicine for you, you really start to have a different relationship with it.
-And it’s so funny because we joke that I’m like I went from like hating cooking to being a cookbook author in like 8 years, 7 years. (laughing) So it’s like even if you hate cooking you knew you can, there’s always hope for you.
-I’m like some people like if I can cook and I can do this now you can definitely do it because I was so resistant to it.
-So now I love doing it, now I’m the one that cooks the majority of the food.
-And I’m like each week I’m constantly making new recipes to put up on my blog and shooting them so it’s like been 180 and it has totally become one of my passion projects.
+My boyfriend was always the one that cooked or I would order take out before I got sick.
+Once I got sick and realized I had to do this to survive, I had to cook.
+I really started learning how to cook and, you know, once you start noticing that your food can be like medicine for you, you really start to have a different relationship with it.
+And it’s so funny because we joke that I went from hating cooking to being a cookbook author in 8 years, 7 years. (laughing) So even if you hate cooking, there’s always hope for you.
+I’m like some people, if I can cook and I can do this now, you can definitely do it because I was so resistant to it.
+So now I love doing it.
+Now I’m the one that cooks the majority of the food.
+And each week I’m constantly making new recipes to put up on my blog and shooting them, so it’s like been 180 and it has totally become one of my passion projects.
 So…

 Erika: Absolutely.
 It’s thetrailtohealth.com and you can find my book there.
 And it’s also available on Amazon as well.

-Host: Now, the pictures on your book, are these foods that you actually made?
+Host: Now, the pictures in your book, are these foods that you actually made?